Quickstart

 Command line

-If you want to track the emissions of a computer without having to modify your code, you can use the command line interface:
+If you want to track the emissions of a computer without having to modify your code, you can use :

 You have to stop the monitoring manually with Ctrl+C.